Voylo/ios-system-keyboard/layout/tyv/README.md

 # **Tuvan (tyv) native iOS/macOS keyboards.**

 ## Tuvan iOS
 There are 2 layers: tyv-3-rows and tyv-4-rows.
 3 rows layout is default one.
-It uses swapping/replacing less frequent letters (ФЩУ) to ӨҢҮ letters, making less frequent letters accessible via longpress.
+It uses swapping/replacing less frequent letters (ФЩЦ) to ӨҢҮ letters, making less frequent letters accessible via longpress.

 4 rows keyboard is additional for people who don't like to longpress letters, also its 2-4 rows are exactly same as Russian keyboard – so it can be called `Tuvan based on Russian`.